Ngā mema o te paewhiri amuamu me ngā tari Disputes panel members and agencies

 Tel: 09 379 6572, Mob: 021 836545

-John is a professional arbitrator, adjudicator and mediator.
-He is a past President of the Arbitrators’ and Mediators’ Institute of New Zealand Inc., a Past President of the Master Builders Association (Auckland) Inc. and a founding Council Member of the Society of Construction Law New Zealand Inc.
+John is an arbitrator, adjudicator and mediator.
+He is a past President of the Arbitrators’ and Mediators’ Institute of New Zealand Inc., a Past President of the Master Builders Association (Auckland) Inc, and a life member of the Society of Construction Law New Zealand Inc. for his contribution to the practice of construction law.

-He acted as a Weathertight Homes Adjudicator for nine years and has been appointed in more than 1,200 building, construction and infrastructure disputes over the past 27 years relating to a wide variety of residential, commercial and industrial construction projects involving domestic and internationally based parties, complex technical and legal matters, and sums in dispute exceeding $100M.
+He acted as a Weathertight Homes Adjudicator and mediator for nine years and has been appointed in more than 1,300 building, construction and infrastructure disputes relating to a wide variety of residential, commercial, industrial and infrastructure construction projects involving domestic and internationally based parties, complex technical and legal matters, and sums in dispute exceeding $100M.

-John is the founder and a Director of: New Zealand Dispute Resolution Centre (NZDRC); New Zealand International Arbitration Centre (NZIAC); Building Disputes Tribunal (BDT); and New Zealand Family Dispute Resolution Centre (FDR Centre).
+John is the founder and a Director of: New Zealand Dispute Resolution Centre; New Zealand International Arbitration Centre; Building Disputes Tribunal; New Zealand Family Dispute Resolution Centre; Independent Complaint and Review Authority; ADR Centre; and LawTech.
 He is the Editor of BuildLaw® and ReSolution®.

 PO Box 33297, Takapuna 0740